RogerParkinson/kotlin-library-template/Readme.md

 So now, whenever I push the kotlin-library-template Travis-ci will kick off a build and verify it works, including passing tests.
 If I tag it with a version number it will build and publish the current source with that version number embedded.

 There is a slight hole in this in that I don't have to update the version number when I release, I only have to tag.
 So if I forget to update the version number in build.gradle and someone pulls the code and looks at the version number they could be confused.
-But there are lots of other places I need to edit the version number during a rlease such as the release notes etc. I can cope with one more.
+But there are lots of other places I need to edit the version number during a release such as the release notes etc. I can cope with one more.